kyma-project/api-gateway/README.md

 # Api-Gateway Controller (name to be changed)

+## Overview

+The API Gateway Controller manages Istio authentication Policies, VirtualServices and Oathkeeper Rule.
+The controller allows to expose services using instances of the `gate.gateway.kyma-project.io` custom resource (CR).

 ## Prerequisites

 - recent version of Go language with support for modules (e.g: 1.12.6)